akbarazimifar/meapi/docs/source/content/setup.rst

 **Credentials:**

-- The default credentials manager is the JsonFileCredentialsManager, which saves the credentials in a json file ('config.file' by default).
+- The default credentials manager is the JsonFileCredentialsManager, which saves the credentials in a json file (``config.json`` by default).
 - You can implement your own credentials manager by implementing the CredentialsManager interface.
 See `Credentials Manager <https://meapi.readthedocs.io/en/latest/content/credentials_manager.html>`_.
 - If you choose to use in the default credentials manager, If no path to the config file is provided, the config file will be created in the location from which the library was called.
 - The config file ``config.json`` format is: